Myriostoma coliforme: Habitat and distribution

-Until 2017, Myriostoma coliforme was thought to be the only species in the genus Myriostoma, with a worldwide distribution.
+Until 2017, M. coliforme was thought to be the only species in the genus Myriostoma, with a worldwide distribution.
 Since then molecular research, based on cladistic analysis of DNA sequences, has revealed at least five additional species in Central and South America, South Africa, and Australia.
-As a result the distribution of Myriostoma coliforme sensu stricto is uncertain, but it appears to be restricted to the northern hemisphere.
+As a result the distribution of M. coliforme sensu stricto is uncertain, but it appears to be restricted to the Northern Hemisphere.